dalejstephens/fieldguide/README.md

 # Start Here :)

-I’m writing this document with two goals in mind:
+I’m writing this **Field Guide to Startups** with two goals in mind:

 Sharing what I learned after a decade in San Francisco Putting the expertise I share with coaching clients into a central place